klalicki/portfolio-template-11ty/content/pages/projects/sample-markdown-demo.md

 ### Nested lists

-To nest a list inside another, press Tab or 3 spaces before each line you want to nest.
+To nest a list inside another, put 4 spaces before each line you want to nest.

 1. This is the first list item

    - This is an item inside item 1

    - This is another item inside item 1.
    - This is a third item inside item 1.